Cardiac Rehab and Secondary Prevention Program

 Phase II: This phase begins after hospital discharge and includes close observation with telemetry heart monitoring each session.
 An individual program is designed to increase each patient’s strength and endurance, while decreasing their risk for further cardiac complications.
 Patients meet three times per week for 36 sessions.

 Phase III: This phase includes exercise with supervision and vital sign documentation at each session.
 This ongoing program may include individuals with a variety of diagnosis which meets two to three days per week.

 The rehabilitation team includes a Medical Director, your doctor, specially trained registered nurses, an exercise physiologist, a registered dietician, and clinical pharmacists.
 Our staff is certified in both Cardiopulmonary Resuscitation (CPR) and Advanced Cardiac Life Support (ACLS).

 - Cardiac Event Monitoring

 - Nuclear Perfusion Cardiac Stress Testing with and without pharmacological agent supervised by on staff physicians

-We also offer Cardiology Outreach coverage in–house weekly with Cardiologists coming from Central Minnesota Heart Center and the St. Cloud Hospital.
+We also offer Cardiology Outreach coverage in–house weekly with Cardiologists coming from CentraCare Heart & Vascular Center, St. Cloud.